VerifiableRobotics/slugs/README.md

 slugs - SmalL bUt Complete GROne Synthesizer
 ============================================
 Slugs is a stand-alone reactive synthesis tool for generalized reactivity(1) synthesis.
+It uses binary decision diagrams (BDDs) as the primary data structure for efficient symbolic reasoning.

+The Slugs distribution comes with the CUDD library for manipulating binary decision diagrams, written by Fabio Somenzi.
+Please see the README and LICENSE files in the lib/cudd-3.0.0 folder for details.

 Installation
 ============
-Slugs is a reactive synthesis tool for the class of specification commonly referred to as reactive(1) specifications.
-It uses binary decision diagrams (BDDs) as the primary data structure for efficient symbolic reasoning.

 Requirements
 ------------
 - A moderately modern C++ and C compiler installed in a Unix-like environment, including the C++ library boost.
 Linux and MacOS should be fine.
 - An installation of Python 2, version 2.7 or above.
+The Python curses library must be installed for the interactive specification debugger to be usable.

 Using Slugs on Linux
 -------------------